Enayetur Rahman Khan: International career

 On 31 July 1973, Enayetur struck his second goal for his country by scoring against Kuwait, during the same Merdeka tournament.
-After that Enayetur was a common face in the national team, and took part in the 1975 edition of the Merdeka Cup, the 1976 Kings Cup and retired from national duty after the 1978 Asian Games, due attacking a referee in the Dhaka League.
+After that Enayetur was a common face in the national team, and took part in the 1975 edition of the Merdeka Cup, the 1976 King's Cup and retired from national duty after the 1978 Asian Games, due attacking a referee in the First Division.